Cyphrme/Coze/README.md

 Yes.
 Coze assumes that `x` must be derived from `d`.

 #### Does Coze have checksums?
-For keys, `x` and `tmb`, and for messages, `cad` and `czd`, may be used as checksums.
-When given a new public key, systems may recalculate `x` and/or `tmb`, and error on mismatch.
-When given messages, systems can recalculate `cad`, and/or `czd` and error on mismatch.
-For keys, `x` may serve the function of checksumming for `d`.  `tmb` is the checksum of `x`.
+`x`, `tmb`,`cad`, `czd`, and `sig` may be used for integrity checking.
+For messages, `cad`, and/or `czd` may be recalculated and error on mismatch.

-Alternatively, systems may used cryptographic verification using `sig` to serve the function of checksumming.
+Alternatively, systems may use `sig` as an integrity check via cryptographic verification.
+For keys, `x` and/or `tmb` may be recalculated and error on mismatch.

-The only circumstance a Coze key value cannot be checksummed is when "d", "x", or "tmb" are presented alone.
-In situations needing checksums, we recommend passing another component along so the Coze key may be checked.
+The only circumstance a Coze key field cannot be integrity checked is when `d`, `x`, or `tmb` are presented alone.
+In situations needing integrity checking, we recommend including at least two components.

 #### Performance hacks?
 Coze is not optimized for long messages, but if early knowledge of Coze standard